Couchbase Audit Store

 Audit store configuration resolution:

-- Cluster: Must be provided via constructor
+- CouchbaseTargetSystem: Must be provided via

-- Scope settings: Uses explicit configuration via properties
+from()method.
+GetsClusterandBucketNamefrom the target system. - Scope settings: Uses explicit configuration via properties

 This architecture ensures explicit audit store configuration with no fallback dependencies.